copyrite/LwotcMinimalText/XComGame.md

 * {{ CHARGES }}

 ## Alpha Mike Foxtrot
-+4 primary weapon damage. +2 primary weapon critical damage.
++4 primary weapon damage. +2 primary weapon crit damage.

 ## Amplify
 Target an enemy in sight.
 It will take {{ AMPLIFY_BONUS_PCT }}% more damage from the next {{ AMPLIFY_NUM_ATTACKS }} attacks.